Skip to main content

 “Where you come from does not determine where you’re going.
 I grew up in a small, rural town with very humble beginnings.
 Because I hustled and worked hard, and thanks to the generosity of scholarship donors, I was able to graduate debt-free.”

-App State alumna Alyssa Bouchard ’14, vice president of industry engagement, Gamma Iota Sigma
+App State alumna Alyssa Bouchard ’14, senior vice president of development, Gamma Iota Sigma

 5 ways to fund your App State education